Basket (0)

 Bring in natural materials

-When it comes to decorating this kinda room, balance is key.
+When it comes to decorating a south facing room, balance is key.
 The sharp contrast between shade and sunlight can feel a little severe.
 A gorgeous natural room scheme will pare the drama right back.
 And create a soothing indoor-outdoor look.

 In terms of colours, like we said, cool neutrals work best.
 Plus, they’re easy to live with, so they’re fail-safe.
 Neutral shades also compliment any style of decor and will inject a little nature at home.
 Check out this post for using beige wall paint.